dipien/google-play-api/jdroid-gradle-googleplay-publisher-plugin/README.md

     ./gradlew googlePlayPromoteFromAlphaToBeta

+###### Release Name

+Set a release name if you have more than one alpha track and you need to promote just one

+    RELEASE_NAME = 'My release'

 #### Promote from Alpha to Rollout

 Promote a current alpha to staged rollout

     ./gradlew googlePlayPromoteFromAlphaToRollout

+###### Release Name

+Set a release name if you have more than one alpha track and you need to promote just one

+    RELEASE_NAME = 'My release'

 ###### User Fraction

-Portion of the users who should get the staged rollout version of the APK.
-The maximum rollout fraction is 0.5 (50% of users).
+Fraction of users who are eligible to receive the release.
+0 <= fraction < 1.
 Default value: 0.005 (0.5%)

     USER_FRACTION = 0.2